-The most important thing older adults can do to prevent illness is to avoid exposure to the coronavirus that causes COVID-19.
-This means staying home as much as possible and only leaving your home for essential activities that may include:
+The most important thing older adults can do to prevent illness is to get vaccinated and avoid exposure to COVID-19.
+This means you may want to avoid doing certain activities during busy times or using delivery services:

-- Shopping for groceries or supplies (many stores have special hours for seniors, and consider buying food using grocery delivery services)
+- Shopping for groceries or supplies.
+Stores may have special hours for seniors or you can consider buying food using grocery delivery services.

-- Reschedule travel plans, especially if your trip involves traveling by airplane or cruise ship.
-Carriers may offer a refund or travel credit.
+- Hold off on travel plans, especially if your trip involves traveling by airplane or cruise ship.

-“If you’re older and must leave your home, make sure to stay at least 6 feet away from people.
-Since it’s difficult to maintain this distance even in waiting rooms, grocery stores and pharmacies, ask a family member, friend or neighbor to help you shop for groceries or pick up your medicine at the pharmacy,” says Dr. Javedan.
+“If you’re older and must leave your home, make sure to stay at least 6 feet away from people in densely populated spaces indoors.
+Since it’s difficult to maintain this distance even in grocery stores and pharmacies, ask a family member, friend or neighbor to help you shop for groceries or pick up your medicine at the pharmacy,” says Dr. Javedan.

 To make sure you’re not exposed to droplets that contain the coronavirus, follow these tips: